-https://mht.maryland.gov/taxcredits.shtml for detailed program specific requirements, FAQs, and application documents
+bit.ly/TaxCredits-MHT for detailed program specific requirements, FAQs, and application documents

-COMPARISON CHART: STATE AND FEDERAL TAX CREDITS Homeowner Small Commercial Competitive Commercial Federal - administered by the National Park Service with support from MHT Building Type and Eligibility Single family owner-occupied unit, primary or secondary residences, cooperative units (owner occupied portions only) Income-producing properties where the rehabilitation expenses do not exceed \$500,000 Income producing properties requiring a substantial rehabilitation, defined as projects with eligible expenses that exceed the greater of the adjusted basis value of the building or \$25,000.
-Income producing properties requiring a substantial rehabilitation, defined as projects with eligible expenses that exceed the greater of the adjusted basis value of the building or \$5,000.
-Listing Status Listed or eligible for listing in the National Register individually or as a contributing building, locally listed and MHT determines is eligible for listing, DNR-owned curator-managed, property that DNR determines is eligible, property in a MHAA that contributes to the heritage tourism goals of the HA as certified by the HA Listed or eligible for listing in the National Register individually or as a contributing building, locally listed and MHT determines is eligible for listing, property in a MHAA that contributes to the heritage tourism goals of the HA as certified by the HA Listed or eligible for listing in the National Register individually or as a contributing building, locally listed and MHT determines is eligible for listing, property in a MHAA that contributes to the heritage tourism goals of the HA as certified by the HA Listed in the National Register individually or as a contributing building Credit Amount and Limit 20% of the final qualified rehabilitation expenditures (QREs) up to \$50,000 in credits, no limit on the annual amount to award 20% of the estimated QREs up to \$50,000 in credits, MHT has \$4 million to award in credits, additional credit available for LEED, LIHTC, Opportunity Zone projects 20% of the estimated QREs up to \$1,000,000 in credits, last year MHT had \$20 million in credits to award, additional credit available for LEED, LIHTC, Opportunity Zones projects 20% of the final qualified rehabilitation expenditures, no limit Project Timeframe 24 months of the applicants choosing 24 months from when the project starts Work must start within 18 months of approval and be completed within 30 months, extensions allowed with approval from MHT's Director No time limit, work can be completed in phases Applications Deadlines Applications accepted all year long First come, first served basis starting July 1st, applications accepted until credit funding limit is reached Part 1 and Part 2 applications due by August 31, 2024 Applications accepted all year long and must be submitted to MHT not the National Park Service
+Homeowner Small Commercial Competitive Commercial Federal - NPS with support from MHT Building Type & Eligibility Single family owner-occupied unit, primary or secondary residences, cooperative units (owner occupied portions only).
+Income-producing properties; rehabilitation expenses do not exceed \$500,000.
+Income producing properties needing substantial rehabilitation; eligible expenses exceed the greater of the building's adjusted basis value or \$25,000.
+Income producing properties requiring a substantial rehabilitation; eligible expenses that exceed the greater of the adjusted basis value of the building or \$5,000.
+Listing Status Eligible for or listed in the National Register individually or as a contributing building; locally listed & MHT determines is eligible for listing; DNR-owned curator-managed, property that DNR determines is eligible; property in a HA that contributes to the tourism goals of HAs as certified by HAs Eligible for or listed in the National Register individually or as a contributing building; locally listed and MHT determines is eligible for listing; property in a heritage area that contributes to the tourism goals of HAs as certified by HAs Eligible for or listed in the National Register individually or as a contributing building; locally listed and MHT determines is eligible for listing; property in a heritage area that contributes to the tourism goals of HAs as certified by HAs Listed in the National Register individually or as a contributing building Credit Amount & Limit 20% of the final qualified rehabilitation expenditures (QREs) up to \$50,000 in credits, no limit on the annual amount to award 20% of the estimated QREs up to \$50,000 in credits, MHT has \$2 million to award in credits, additional credit available for LEED, LIHTC, Opportunity Zone projects 20% of the estimated QREs up to \$5,000,000 in credits, last year MHT had \$20 million in credits to award, additional credit available for LEED, LIHTC, Opportunity Zones projects 20% of the final qualified rehabilitation expenditures, no limit Project Timeframe 24 months of the applicants choosing 24 months from project start Work must start within 18 months of approval & be completed within 30 months (extensions allowed by approval) No time limit, work can be completed in phases Deadlines Applications accepted all year long Part 1 and Part 2 applications due by August 31, 2025 Applications accepted all year long and must be submitted to MHT not NPS

-Program specifics subject to change, please consult MHT's website and tax credit staff for the latest program information.
+Program specifics subject to change, please consult tax credit staff for the latest program information.